 WOZ is not a "quick and dirty" prototyping method, as it requires a high commitment of resources.
 Depending on the test, there can be more than one wizard interacting "behind the curtains" with the customers.
 The time commitment also heavily depends on the task domain and the number of users exposed to the product.
 For instance, categorizing images by a wizard is easier and faster than transcribing voice for speech recognition.
 Hence the time commitment can vary from days to several weeks.

 Build a prototype of your product without the fancy algorithms/technology.

 Allocate at least one person (the “wizard” behind the curtain) who simulates the interactive behavior of the product.

 Show your product to your users and let them use it.

 Collect data to see if your product delivers value to your users.

 The WOZ test can provide valuable information, especially quantitative data.
-We can also gather information about the nature of interaction with our product.
-Summarize all observations and use the insights to adjust our solution accordingly.
+You can also gather information about the nature of interaction with your product.
+Summarize all observations and use the insights to adjust your solution accordingly.

 Got a tip?
 Add a tweetable quote by emailing us: firstname.lastname@example.org

 Got a case study?
 Add a link by emailing us: email@example.com